Assistance programs Orange County New York.

-Various agencies and charities have partnered together to offer local families and individuals a wide variety of assistance.
-Orange County residents can get help paying rent, food assistance, grants for heating and utility bills, and access to other free services and resources.
+Various churches and charities have partnered together to offer local families and individuals a wide variety of financial assistance programs.
+Orange County residents can get help paying rent, food assistance, grants for heating and utility bills, and access to other free services or resources.
+There is also medical care and government assistance programs from the Orange County social services department.

 The Orange County Fuel Fund in run by the United Way and it can help families and individuals pay their heating and energy bills.
 It is a program of last resort, and it will provide assistance to people only after they have accessed all other government and local programs.
 For example, you may be eligible for heating bill help from other local charities and programs through Catholic Charities, Salvation Army, FEMA, HEAP, People for People or directly from your utility company.
 The Orange County United Ways ask that interested parties apply for other types of help first, before looking into the Fuel Fund.